waltzofpearls/reckon/README.md

 with a defined time range, train a predictive model with those metrics, and then expose the original and forecasted metrics back through a prometheus HTTP endpoint.

-An exmaple of original and forecasted metrics generated from [Prophet](https://facebook.github.io/prophet/):
+An exmaple of original and forecasted metrics generated from [Prophet](https://facebook.github.io/prophet/) and exposed from reckon:

 ```
 # HELP sensehat_humidity_prophet Prophet forecasted metric value